Trust / Semiconductors / 1987-present

 The Risk Of Being Essential

 Essential infrastructure brands carry a heavy burden.
-If customers depend on a supplier for the hardest part of their roadmap, trust must survive not only price or quality comparison, but concentration risk, geopolitics, capex cycles, tool constraints, and continuity planning.
+If customers depend on a supplier for the hardest part of their roadmap, trust must survive not merely price or quality comparison, but concentration risk, geopolitics, capex cycles, tool constraints, and continuity planning.

 TSMC's brand strength therefore comes with scrutiny.
 The more the world depends on the foundry, the more the company has to prove capacity discipline, resilience, and long-term partnership.
 Trust is not a slogan in this category.
 It is the output of years of execution under technical and geopolitical pressure.